Scott Baio's family lives in Florida after bailing out Hollywood - ExBulletin

 Baio confirmed to Watters that his family lives on the west coast of Florida.

-Last Wednesday, Baio tweeted, “After 45 years, finally heading off stage from California.”
+Last Wednesday, Baio tweeted, “After 45 years, I’m finally heading to the ‘stage exit’ of California.”

 He also added homelessness stats to his tweet.